| Mounting evidence of US

 Meanwhile, other powers, particularly France and Germany, have

+demonstrated their reluctance to be shouldered aside.
 The two key reasons for the desire of the West, and particularly the

 US, to control Sudan are oil and water.
 Water is strategically important,